Christian Aid's Zimbabwe programme puts people at the centre of all its work.

 We aim to strengthen Inclusive Markets Development (IMD) and private sector engagement.

-Our Participatory Market Systems Development (PMSD) approached is designed to help deliver inclusive markets programmes that reduce poverty on a large scale and protect the environment.
+Our Participatory Market Systems Development (PMSD) approach is designed to help deliver inclusive markets programmes that reduce poverty on a large scale and protect the environment.

 Our programme focuses on three selected value chains including horticulture, sorghum and organic herbs and spices.

-Our programmes aim to empower people to live with dignity, able to respond successfully to disasters, risks and opportunities.
+Our programmes aim to empower people to live with dignity, able to anticipate, manage and respond successfully to disasters, risks and opportunities.

-In Zimbabwe we aim to build the resilience of poor women and men guided by the resilience framework, the Country Level Emergency Preparedness Plan (CLEPP), which brings partners and key stakeholders together to plan for the early stages of an emergency response.
+In Zimbabwe we aim to build the resilience of poor women and men guided by the resilience framework.
+We also regularly update our Country Level Emergency Preparedness Plan (CLEPP), which brings partners and key stakeholders together to plan for all types of emergency.

-We are also guided by the Core Humanitarian Standard (CHS), nine commitments that organisations and individuals involved in humanitarian response can use to improve the quality and effectiveness of the assistance they provide.
+We are also guided by the Core Humanitarian Standard (CHS), the nine commitments that organisations and individuals involved in humanitarian response can use to improve the quality and effectiveness of the assistance they provide.
+We apply the CHS across our entire programme.

 The Zimbabwe country programme supports work on extractives, industries that mine for oil, gas or minerals, and environmental protection.